spuriousdrag0n/upfront/README.md

 # upfront
 Upfront - A decentralized media and file-sharing dApp on UniChain.
 Upload, lock, and monetize content directly from your wallet.

-Here's the updated description with ROI and the investment offer details:

 ---